Caitlyn Jenner Is Being A Karen & Demonizing Unhoused People

 Advertisement

 Jenner's comments — coming from an out-of-touch, rich white woman who has never experienced being unhoused in her life — immediately drew outrage.
-After all, Jenner’s estimated net worth is an egregious $100 million.
-She lives in a $3.5-million ranch-style home in Malibu, CA. She owns a number of expensive vehicles, including multiple Porsches and an Austin-Healey Bugeye Sprite.
-So it's safe to say that her taking offense with Los Angeles' large population of unhoused people doesn't exactly bode well for her bid to become governor of California.
+After all, Jenner’s estimated net worth is an egregious $100 million USD.
+She lives in a $3.5-million USD ranch-style home in Malibu, CA. She owns a number of expensive vehicles, including multiple Porsches and an Austin-Healey Bugeye Sprite.
+So it's safe to say that her taking offence with Los Angeles' large population of unhoused people doesn't exactly bode well for her bid to become governor of California.

 But it’s not just Jenner’s ignorance when it comes to unhoused people that is the problem — it's her lack of understanding that her own community, the trans community, is also plagued by this issue.
 Recent data shows that a reported 63% of trans adults and 80% of gender non-conforming adults are unhoused, according to data from the National Alliance to End Homelessness.
 One 2015 survey examining the experiences of over 27,000 trans people across the country found that one in 10 surveyed experienced violence at the hands of a family member once they came out, and 8% were kicked out of their home because they were transgender.
 The same survey found that 30% of respondents who had a job had been either fired, denied a promotion, or experienced mistreatment or harassment in the workplace as a result of their gender identity.
 And the unemployment rate among respondents was three times that of the total U.S. population, while nearly one-third were living in poverty.